Bartapapa/legend/docs/pages/base-rules.md

 <summary><b>Checking</b></summary>
 Over the course of a session, characters will be able to 'check' their HP, their Might, their Grace or their Wit.
 These different elements have different conditions in order to check them.

-* <b>HP:</b> To check HP, you must have suffered the Injured condition during combat or another similarly dangerous situation, or fallen to 0 HP exactly (without taking Might damage).
+* <b>HP:</b> To check HP, you must have suffered a Wound during combat or another similarly dangerous situation, or fallen to 0 HP exactly (without taking Might damage).
-* <b>Might:</b> To check Might, you must have rolled a natural 1 on a Might roll or solved a difficult problem using only brawn and raw muscular power.
+* <b>Might:</b> To check Might, you must have rolled a natural 1 on a Might roll or rolled a natural 20 in a life-or-death situation.
-* <b>Grace:</b> To check Grace, you must have rolled a natural 1 on a Grace roll or solved a difficult problem using skill and fine dexterity.
+* <b>Grace:</b> To check Grace, you must have rolled a natural 1 on a Grace roll or rolled a natural 20 in a life-or-death situation.
-* <b>Wit:</b> To check Wit, you must have rolled a natural 1 on a Wit roll or solved a difficult problem using charisma and deep knowledge.
+* <b>Wit:</b> To check Wit, you must have rolled a natural 1 on a Wit roll or rolled a natural 20 in a life-or-death situation.

 Your character's <b>Drive</b> also allows you to check one unchecked element as you see fit if you do it over the course of a session.